Skip to main content

 We also say:

-The Internet pages of the Ministry should be barrier-free.
+The Internet pages of the ministry should be barrier-free.

 When are websites barrier-free?